statechannels/nitro-protocol/docs/asset-holder/claim.md

 ---
 id: claim
-title: Claim
+title: claimAll
 ---

-### ClaimAll

-- First pays out according to the allocation of the `targetChannelId` but with priorities set by the guarantee.
+- First pays out according to the allocation of the `guaranteedAddress` but with priorities set by the guarantee.
 - Pays any remaining funds out according to the default priorities.

 `claimAll(bytes32 guarantorChannelId, bytes32 targetChannelId, bytes32[] destinations, AllocationItem[] allocation)`